 Basel is an incredible city.
-It’s absolutely stunning, though often overlooked, as people flock to Zurich instead.
+It’s absolutely stunning, though often overlooked, as people flock to Zurich or other big cities instead.
 If you’re in Basel, definitely try to make the most of it!
 There’s so much to do in this beautiful place.
-This travel guide will outline what to do in Basel, Switzerland.
+Here’s what to do in Basel, Switzerland.

 Basel is certainly your place!
 Basel has so many museums in the surrounding area that are well worth a visit.
 Basel is known around the world for Art Basel, which happens in Basel in June.